HarvardWestlake/Wolvercoin/Technical Specifications/UtilitiesTechSpech.md

 - Refer to Gas-Free Distribution file for gas fees

 ### Can spend wolvercoin for direct grade
 - Spend Wolvercoin for Direct Grade
-    - Problem
-        - Difficulty integrating with the hub
-    - Solution
-        - Create as an Auction Item for different assignments
+    - Create as an Auction Item for different assignments - just like any other NFT
-        - *Refer to Auction Psuedo Code for creating auction items*

-*Refer to design specs for more information on each feature*
+        - Copy other NFT class
+        - Each Grade NFT can be initialized with number of points bought and the assignment it goes to
+        - Actual NFT's created and moderated by Mr. Theiss so no further automation is needed.